Garna Greater Arkansas River Nature Association - Education, stewardship, river ecosystem volunteering - garna logo

 Truman P. Young

 Born and raised in Colorado, and climbing in the Sawatch range since he was ten, Truman (Ty) got his BA from the University of Chicago and his PhD from the University of Pennsylvania, both in biology.
-He has taught, mentored, and carried out ecological research for over forty years in Kenya, Panama, and the western United States, most recently with the University of California and Colorado State University.
+He has taught, mentored, and carried out ecological research for over forty years in Kenya, Panama, and the western United States.
 He brings years of experience in environmental education and the ecology, restoration, conservation, and management of human-dominated landscapes, especially rangelands.

 David Jennings